Bharath09022002/200k-salaray/README.md

 ## Features

-- Removes punctuation and handles case sensitivity.
-- Counts the frequency of each word in the provided text.
+- Filters individuals with salaries greater than $200,000.
-- Displays the most common words and their counts.
+- Displays the names and salaries of the top earners.
+- Sorts the top earners by salary in descending order.
-- Dynamically updates the HTML content to present results.
+- Dynamically updates the HTML content to display results.

 ## How It Works

-1. **Input Text**: The text is defined as a string in the JavaScript code.
-2. **Text Processing**:
-   - Converts the text to uppercase and removes punctuation.
-   - Splits the processed text into an array of words.
-3. **Counting Frequencies**:
+1. The data is imported from a module called `boston.js`, which contains an array of individuals and their salary information.
+2. The script filters out individuals with salaries over $200,000 and stores their names and salaries in an array.
+3. The top earners are then sorted by salary, and the top 5 earners are selected for display.
+4. The results are dynamically injected into the HTML DOM for user visibility.

+### Main Concepts
-   - Iterates through the array to count the occurrences of each word.
+- **Filtering**: Iterates through the dataset and checks for salaries greater than $200,000.
-   - Filters out words that occur more than once.
-4. **Sorting and Displaying**:
-   - Sorts the filtered words by frequency in descending order.
+- **Sorting**: Sorts the filtered data in descending order based on salary.
-   - Displays the top three most common words along with their counts on the page.
+- **DOM Manipulation**: Updates the HTML content to display the names and salaries of the top earners.

 ## Installation